bucardo/bucardo_org/Bucardo/cli/index.md

 #### Adding a database group

-Databases can be grouped together, so that one master can push to a group of slave databases rather than a single database.
+Databases can be grouped together, so that one source database can push to a group of target databases rather than a single database.
 To create a new named group:

     bucardo add dbgroup name db1:source db2:source db3:target ...